k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

-To set and mark an interface property to use a Secrets Management service:
+Setting and marking an interface property to use a Secrets Management service:

 <studio>